Keith (singer)

 James Barry Keefer (born May 17, 1949), known professionally as Keith, is an American vocalist.
-His best known song was "98.6" which reached No. 7 on Billboard Hot 100 in 1966.
+His best-known song was "98.6" which reached No. 7 on Billboard Hot 100 in 1966.
 He legally changed his name to Bazza Keefer in 1988, in memory of his mother.

 Early life

-James Barry Keefer was born on May 17, 1949, in Philadelphia, Pennsylvania, United States.
+Keith was born James Barry Keefer on May 17, 1949, in Philadelphia, Pennsylvania, United States.

 Career

 Early days

 Keefer earned his first recording contract with Columbia Records.
-When Jerry Ross moved across to Mercury Records he took Keefer with him, and the singer soon appeared in the Billboard Hot 100 chart, with his 1966 solo single, "Ain't Gonna Lie".
+When Jerry Ross moved across to Mercury Records he took Keefer with him, and the singer soon appeared on the Billboard Hot 100 chart, with his 1966 solo single, "Ain't Gonna Lie".

 Chart success

 He is best remembered for his one-hit wonder hit "98.6"; which was listed on the Billboard Hot 100 chart for 14 weeks in 1966-7, peaking at number 7 for two weeks, and finishing at number 79 on the 1967 year-end chart.
 It also peaked at number 6 in Canada, number 24 in the UK Singles Chart, and number 25 in Australia.
 It sold over one million copies worldwide, earning a gold disc.
 The track was written by Tony Powers (lyrics) and George Fischoff (music), arranged by Joe Renzetti, and was produced by Jerry Ross.

 98.6 refers to the body's normal temperature expressed in Fahrenheit.

 His debut album, 98.6/Ain't Gonna Lie, was also issued on the Mercury label.